Gibe/Umbraco.Community.AzureSSO/README.md

 | DenyLocalLogin   | Allow users to login via Umbraco's standard login     |
 | GroupBindings    | The bindings for AD group to Umbraco group            |

+## Group Bindings

+To bind these you'll need to specify the active directory group and then the matching Umbraco group, for example we use: `"GIBE\Producers" : "editors"` to bind everyone in the producers group to the Umbraco editors group.
+Beware these will be reset on each login, so changing groups in umbraco will only take effect until the user next logs in.
+If a user is removed from an AD group they'll automatically be removed from the matching Umbraco group on next login.